| Read Time: 7 minutes

 🐶 German Shepherds

-When not properly trained or socialized, a German Sheperd’s protective instincts can escalate into aggression.
+However, when not properly trained or socialized, a German Sheperd’s protective instincts can escalate into aggression.
+If a Germam Shepherd thinks one of its “people” are in danger, they can be aggresive.
 Their size and strength make bites especially serious.

 • Known for intelligence, loyalty, ane protectiveness.